davertron/Geometry-Wars-WebGL/README.md

 Geometry-Wars-WebGL
 ===================

-My own copy of Geometry Wars written in WebGL
+My own copy of Geometry Wars written in WebGL using Three.js.